-Schedules may be changed within a three day period designated at the beginning of the year for yearly courses and at the beginning of the semester for semester courses.
+Schedules may be changed by the date communicated by the guidance counselor (approximately mid-June).
+Second semester schedules may be changed the first three days of the second semester.
 Any classes dropped after this period, will, under normal circumstances, be assigned a failing grade and shall become a part of a student's permanent records.
 The dropping or adding of classes may be done through the guidance office (counselor) and consultation with the principal.
 A student dropping a second semester course shall receive reimbursement for a class fee, which has already paid as long as the fee is greater than \$5.
-The drop date for an external course (CCP, online, etc.) will be the drop date for that particular institution.
-However, ML courses cannot be added after the third day of the semester.
+The drop date for a CCP course will be the drop date for that particular institution.
+However, ML courses cannot be added after the aforementioned deadlines.